bobsanjo/PRIV/production_operation.md

 *   **Repository structure:** the open source repositories for the servers should be consistent and integrated with tooling (for example, for code indexing and search, continuous integration, continuous build, and so on).
 *   **Community contribution policies:** these should be consistent between servers, especially where they share shared repositories for common components.
 *   **Debugging tools:** these are especially tricky to build for Protected Audience services because of the deliberate limitations of what the servers expose about their running state.
-We plan to publish separate explainers (for example, [Debugging protected audience API services][1]) on this topic.
+We plan to publish separate explainers on this topic (for example, [Debugging protected audience API services][1]).

 ### Incident management